 Student's progress is monitored through the conduct of Internal Assessment Tests twice in every semester.
 Over and above the conduct of the Internal Assessment there are Seminars, Group Discussions, and Home Assignment writing that also help in assessing the progress of the student.
-A table is given below mentioning the Programme wise results of the students of the last four sessions.
+The result of the students is shown in the departmental profiles (Page-114-146).